-The current term of office of all the Company's directors expires at the 2006 annual meeting.
-The Board proposes that the following nominees, all of whom are currently serving as directors, be re-elected for a new term of one year and until their successors are duly elected and qualified: Charles L. Blackburn, Anthony V. Dub, V. Richard Eales, Allen Finkelson, Jonathan S. Linker, Kevin S. McCarthy, John H. Pinkerton and Jeffrey L. Ventura.
+The current term of office of all the Company's directors expires at the 2007 annual meeting.
+The Board proposes that the following nominees, all of whom are currently serving as directors, be re-elected for a new term expiring at the 2008 annual meeting or when their successors are duly elected and qualified: Charles L. Blackburn, Anthony V. Dub, V. Richard Eales, Allen Finkelson, Jonathan S. Linker, Kevin S. McCarthy, John H. Pinkerton and Jeffrey L. Ventura.
 Each of the nominees has consented to serve if elected.
 If any one of them becomes unavailable to serve as a director, the Board may designate a substitute nominee.
 In that case, the persons named as proxies will vote for the substitute nominee designated by the Board.
 The Board does not presently contemplate that any of the nominees will become unavailable for election.